open-code-and-source/Online-Emotion-Driven-Generation-of-Multiple-Appropriate-Facial-Reactions/README.md

 1. **Dataset and Environment Setup**
    Please first follow the instructions from [ReactFace](https://github.com/lingjivoo/ReactFace) to complete the following configurations:
-   - Dataset download and directory organization
+   - Dataset download and directory organization.
-   - Python environment setup (including dependencies)
+   - Python environment setup (including dependencies).
-   - Download and placement of required pre-trained weights
+   - Download and placement of other required files.

 2. **Set Pre-trained Model Paths**
    Before running the code, please modify the following two files to specify the paths to your pre-trained models: